 As the power amplification is integrated into the design, it can be optimised for a specific drive unit.
 Because it’s normally built into the box, there’s no need for long lengths of speaker cable between the two, avoiding any distortion or loss caused by the wires.
 Simply put, there’s more grip and better control.

 These benefits would seem to give active speakers a generous edge, but there are also downsides.
 There aren’t many speaker manufacturers that can make amplification, so the usual path is to buy in modules from an OEM supplier.
 There’s nothing wrong with this in principle, but things often fall short when it comes to implementation.
 The result is that the sound performance of the final active speaker is rarely as good as it could be.

 Active speakers suffer in terms of perceived value on the shop floor too.
 Their electronics tend to be hidden, yet there will be an obvious price premium over similar-looking passive alternatives.
 Break down the respective costs and it usually turns out that the active option is the better value route, as it consists of multiple power amplifiers – a simple two-way speaker still needs four mono power amps – whereas a passive set makes do with a single stereo amp to work its four drive units.

 Active designs also limit the amount of upgrading possible.
 You can’t just change the power amps, for example, the whole lot has to go.
 That leaves less scope for enthusiasts to mix and match.
 You either accept the power amplifier/speaker combination as a whole or you don’t.

-While all active speakers are considered powered, not all powered speakers should be called active.
+Whereas all active speakers are considered powered, not all powered speakers should be called active.